(II) Suppose the electric field between the electric plates in th... | Channels for Pearson+

 Electric Field

-An electric field is a region around charged particles where other charged particles experience a force.
-It is quantified in volts per meter (V/m) and indicates the strength and direction of the force that a positive test charge would experience.
-In the context of a mass spectrometer, the electric field influences the motion of ions, affecting their trajectory and separation based on charge and mass.
+An electric field is a region around a charged particle where other charged particles experience a force.
+It is quantified in volts per meter (V/m) and influences the motion of charged particles, such as ions in a mass spectrometer.
+The strength of the electric field determines how quickly and how far a charged particle will accelerate when subjected to this field.

 Recommended video: